royalfig/State-of-the-Meeting-2019/docs/prizes/README.md

 ## Hazen Education Prize
 ::: tip
 Awarded for excellence in teaching the history of science.
-[Learn more](https://hssonline.org/about/honors/joseph-h-hazen-education-prize/)
+[Learn more about the Hazen Education Prize](https://hssonline.org/about/honors/joseph-h-hazen-education-prize/)
 :::

 <p class="prize-winner">Michael Osborne</p>